 Making a sharp u-turn to get to Voortrekker road is a quaint little cafe nestled on in blue building called Corner Stone Cafe.
 By this time, the sun was baking so it was obvious that we’re ordering dessert to cool down.
 Greeted by a sweet lady, we opted to sit outside on the deck while she served us the menu.

 Browsing through the selection, Courtney and I both agreed to try their chocolate pancake with ice-cream and golden syrup as a treat and really, it was the best treatment I received!
 While sitting outside on a hot winters day, we forgot that there was school as school kids walked by, greeting us in much delight.

 Once we said our goodbyes and paid the bill, we drove down Voortrekker road and discovered the first cinemas in the area; the Old Bio (Ou Bioskoop) built in the 1920s.

 The structure is of course run down.
 Taking a closer look, it seems as though the lower part of the building is being transformed into a coffee shop called Bio Cafe – wish it was open though!

-Since it was lunchtime, our stomaches were beginning to eat itself.
-The Piketberg Fisheries we stopped at in the beginning of the tour seemed so popular amongst the locals, it was a no brainer to pop in and have a local eatery with fish and chips.
+Since it was lunchtime, our stomachs were beginning to eat itself.
+The Piketberg Fisheries we stopped at the beginning of the tour seemed so popular amongst the locals, it was a no brainer to pop in and have a local eatery with fish and chips.
 Standing in a line filled with local residents, we ordered a hake and chip parcel for two.
 Mind you, we were shocked by the price.
-It costed R48.00 whereas in Cape Town, it’s around R80.00 and more.
+It cost R48.00 whereas, in Cape Town, it’s around R80.00 and more.

 With a bit of time to kill before the long journey home, it made perfect sense to sit on one of their benches placed outside under the trees and chow our food while it was hot.
 I can’t describe it to you but it was one of the best fish and chips I had ever tasted!